textileio/community/docs/concepts/threads/index.md

 4. [Files](/concepts/threads/files) DAG node referenced by the graph also need to be synced.
 Sync is handled by first downloading the thread's schema, which contains pinning (storage) instructions for the DAG's inner files.
 5. Finally, a peer may send back an acknowledgment to the author containing _its_ latest graph tip (or HEAD in git terminology) if it believes they have diverged.

-## Account Sync
+## Account Threads

-[Account peers](/concepts/#account-peers) can instruct each other to create and delete threads.
+[Account peers](/concepts/#account-peers) can instruct each other to create and delete threads by communicating over a special internal _account_ thread.
 An additional signature is used to handle this on outbound updates, which differentiates account and non-account peer messages.

-Additionally, peers are able to search the network for encrypted thread snapshots (metadata and hash of the latest update, usually stored by [#cafes](/concepts/cafes)) created by their account peers.
-In an effort to stay in sync, peers will perform this search automatically on an interval.
-Thread snapshots also enable logins from new devices, as the new peer just needs to search for snapshots created by its account.

-Every peer has in internal _account thread_, which is used to track profile information and known contacts.
-This thread is also kept in sync between account peers.
+The account thread is used to track account peers, profile information, and known contacts.
+Like normal threads, it is kept in sync between account peers.
+Read more about account sync [here](/concepts/the-wallet#sync).

+## Snapshots

+Thread snapshots enable [account sync](/concepts/the-wallet#sync), recovery, and login from new devices.
+Snapshots are an encrypted representation of a thread.
+They contain metadata and the latest update hash, which is usually stored by [cafes](/concepts/cafes).
+Account peers will continuously [search](/concepts/search) for, decrypt, and apply one another's snapshots to their local thread state.

 ## Access Control